ui-libraries/mapplication/README.md

-# skeleton
+# Mapplication
-A barebones starter project for modern javascript development
+An application for creating leaflet maps based on data in a CSV format

 babel + webpack + mocha + chai + documentationjs